 Deletion of core courses altogether or simply removing the course from the UNT core curriculum should also be made through Curriculog but only requires approval from the Director of the Core.

 Finally, maintaining the integrity of core courses is paramount.
 This includes ensuring that all sections of a core course are deploying the same signature assessment and aligning to the UNT core rubrics when applicable.
 The UNT core rubrics can be used individually or in combination to assess the core objectives for each foundational area or departments can create their own rubrics that align to the UNT core rubrics:

 - Social Responsibility

 Any changes to a core assessment are approved by the Director of the Core and the OCCC to ensure alignment with the core objectives and rubrics.

-All departments are responsible for reporting on core courses each semester including student assessment results for each course and each academic year including an analysis of those results, a discussion of the use of those results, and action plans showing the department’s efforts to support student mastery of relevant core objectives.
+All departments are responsible for reporting on core courses each semester including student assessment results for each course and each academic year including an analysis of results, a discussion of the use of those results, and action plans showing the efforts to support student mastery of relevant core objectives.
 Departments may opt to report on the core using Canvas or by submitting data and student samples to email@example.com.

 Reporting in Canvas involves faculty scoring student-submitted work using the UNT core rubrics appropriate to the foundational area to which the course is assigned.
 Student data are aggregated at the course and department levels including mean scores and distribution across scoring levels by the Director of the Core and returned to the department after each semester.
 Departments are then responsible for analyzing the data and determining how to use it for continuous improvement with regard to the core objectives.
 The analysis and improvement efforts are documented by the department on a Qualtrics survey sent by the Director of the Core along with the student data.